quicbit-js/qb-json-next/readme.md

 **qb-json-next introduces validation and incremental parsing!**

-qb-json-next started out as an update to qb-json-tok (which is a bit faster but with no validation), but sense as a new package.
+qb-json-next started out as an update to qb-json-tok (which is a bit faster but with no validation), but made sense as a new package when finished.
 The features and simplicity of qb-json-next make it far better choice for most use cases.

 **Complies with the 100% test coverage and minimum dependency requirements** of [qb-standard](http://github.com/quicbit-js/qb-standard) .

-Fast and simple incremental JSON parsing with full representation of any parse state.

 # install